 Subwassertang is becoming a trendy aquarium plant.
 It was first discovered in 2020 by Christel Kasselman, a German botanist.
-Its origin is unknown, but the best guessing is Asia.
+Its origin is unknown, but the best guess is Asia.

 The plant name means “freshwater seaweed” in German.

-Subwassertang’s natural habitats to grow are trees, rock, and dry rivers It can quickly grow and spread into freshwater and saltwater aquariums.
+Subwassertang’s natural habitats to grow our trees, rock, and dry rivers It can quickly grow and spread into freshwater and saltwater aquariums.

 The surface area the plant provides is greater than any other moss we have seen, as it grows more like a leaf than typical Java moss.

 The plant can take a round shape like the one in the photo or spread throughout your aquarium.
-It does not have any root and can be floating or sink into your aquarium.
+It does not have any roots and can float or sink into your aquarium.

 Be sure to plant it correctly to avoid a messy aquarium.